Praharshitha167/JobHunt/README.md

 # JobHunt

-JobPortal-YT is a MERN stack job portal where job seekers can browse and apply for jobs, while employers can post and manage listings.
-It features authentication, user roles, and an intuitive UI.
-Deployment using Kubernetes and AWS is in progress for scalability.
+JobPortal-YT is a **MERN stack** job portal designed for seamless job searching and recruitment.
+It enables **job seekers** to explore, apply, and track job applications, while **employers** can post, manage, and filter job listings.
+The platform features **JWT authentication, role-based access control, real-time job updates, and resume uploads**.
+Built using **MongoDB, Express.js, React, and Node.js**, it ensures efficient performance and scalability.
+The project integrates **Redux for state management, Cloudinary for image uploads, and Nodemailer for email notifications**.
+Deployment is planned using **Docker, Kubernetes, and AWS** for scalability and reliability.